w5xd/NyeVikingPowerMonitor/README.md

 <h2>Added low-low power feature</h2>
 <p>While the code (nearly) duplicates the original behavior of the analog board, there is
  one additional low power readout feature.
-When it detects power levels below 1/10 of full scale in the LOW RANGE, it multiplies the value by 10 and flashes the LOW LED.
+When it detects power levels below 1/10 of full scale in the LOW RANGE, it multiplies the value on the meter by 10 (so 5 watts goes to 50 on the meter scale) and it changes the color of, and lowers the brightness of, the LOW LED.
 </p>
 <h2>SWR and RF Power</h2>
 The DC voltages from the OEM coupler are input on a 4 pin jack.
 The pins are ground, foward signal,